hankolsen/frontend-test/README.md

-# 01 Form Submit
-There is a problem with the login form.
-For some reason the form doesn't submit.
-Can you fix the issue?
+# 02 Conceal the Password
+So the form is submitting as expected, however the company realizes that the password is sent in clear text in the URL.
+Their ~~suggestion~~ order to you is to make sure that the password is sent backwards instead.
+Can you do that?